ericgio/react-bootstrap-typeahead/docs/Upgrading.md

 This library now relies on [hooks](https://reactjs.org/docs/hooks-intro.html), both in the package itself as well as underlying dependencies.
 You must upgrade your version of React and ReactDOM to be at least 16.8

 ### Drop official support for Bootstrap 3
-Among other things, this consists of updating the HTML structure and class names of included components like MenuItem in a backwards-incompatible way.
+Among other things, this consists of updating the HTML structure and class names of included components like `MenuItem` in a backwards-incompatible way.
 Note that if you are using BS3, things should still work, but you may need to render your own menu, menu item, and input components.

+### Remove `getInstance` method
+The `getInstance` method was deprecated in v4.2.0 and has been removed.
+You can access instance methods on the `ref` itself.

-### Remove deprecated use of `findDOMNode`
+### Remove `findDOMNode`
 `findDOMNode` was deprecated in React 16.3 and all uses of it (including dependencies) are now gone.
 In some cases, this now requires explicitly passing refs to underlying DOM nodes.

-When using `renderInput`, you will need to pass the `inputRef` and `referenceElementRef` prop to a DOM node.
+When using `renderInput`, you will need to pass both the `inputRef` and `referenceElementRef` prop to a DOM node.
 This will usually be the input itself, but may be a container node:

 ```jsx
 <Typeahead
   ...